abalint88/frontend-assignment/client/README.md

 #### VS Code Plugins

-These I consider useful, probably zou know all of these already
+These I consider useful, probably you know all of these already

 * Git Graph and Lens - For visual aid
 * Import Cost - Extremely useful